evanhazey/evanhazenunez/publications.md

 ## Publication List
 1. Wang et al. (**E. H. Nunez** 25th author). *Exploring Reionization-Era Quasars III: Discovery of 16 Quasars at 6.4 < z < 6.9 with DESI Legacy Imaging Surveys and UKIRT Hemisphere Survey and Quasar Luminosity Function at z ~ 6.7*.
 2018.
 Submitted to ApJ on October 29, 2018.
 2. **E. H. Nunez**, M.S.
 Povich, B. A. Binder, L. K. Townsley, and P. S. Broos. *Characterizing the X-ray Emission of Intermediate-Mass Pre-Main-Sequence Stars*.
-To be submitted to AAS Journals.
+To be submitted to AAS Journals Spring 2019.
 3. M. S. Povich, J. S. Maldonado, **E. H. Nunez**, and T. Robitaille. *The Duration of Star Formation In Galactic Giant Molecular Clouds.
 I. The Great Nebula in Carina*.
-To be submitted to AAS Journals.
+To be submitted to AAS Journals Spring 2019.

 ## SAO REU Paper Draft